craftpulse/craft-timeloop/README.md

 Create a new field and pick **Timeloop** as the field type.
 The field has one setting:

-- **Show Times** — when enabled, authors can set a start time and end time alongside the start and end dates.
+- **Show Times**: when enabled, authors can set a start time and end time alongside the start and end dates.
 The times are merged into the stored dates (occurrences start at the start time; the loop end date ends at the end time, or 23:59 when no end time is set).

 Authors then configure each entry's loop:

-- **Start date** (required) — the first occurrence.
+- **Start date** (required): the first occurrence.
-- **End date** (optional) — when the loop stops.
+- **End date** (optional): when the loop stops.
 Without an end date, dates are generated up to 20 years ahead.
-- **Loop period** — the frequency (daily, weekly, monthly, or yearly) and the interval between occurrences.
+- **Loop period**: the frequency (daily, weekly, monthly, or yearly) and the interval between occurrences.
 Weekly loops can target specific days of the week; monthly loops can target an ordinal weekday (e.g. "last Friday").
-- **Reminder** (optional) — a value and unit (days, weeks, months, or years) subtracted from the next occurrence to produce a reminder date.
+- **Reminder** (optional): a value and unit (days, weeks, months, or years) subtracted from the next occurrence to produce a reminder date.
 Timeloop computes the date; sending the actual notification is up to your project.

 ## Templating